runtimeverification/rv-predict/web-c-docs/src/docs/runningexamples.rst

 3. Double-checked Locking
 -------------------------

-Suppose you have a shared resource (e.g.shared a database connection or a large allocation a big chunk of of memory) that is expensive to construct, so it is only done when necessary.
+Suppose you have a shared resource (e.g., a database connection or a large allocation a big chunk of memory) that is expensive to construct, so it is only done when necessary.
 A common idiom used in such cases is known as `double-checked locking` pattern.
 The basic idea is that the pointer is first read without acquiring the lock, and the lock is acquired only if the pointer is NULL.
-The pointer is then checked again once the lock has been acquired in case another threads has done the initialization between the first check and this thread acquiring a lock.
+The pointer is then checked again once the lock has been acquired in case another thread has done the initialization between the first check and this thread acquiring a lock.

-For full source see examples/rv-predict-c/c11/double-checked-locking.c.
+For full source see ``examples/rv-predict-c/c11/double-checked-locking.c``.

 .. code-block:: c